Interpolate data and concatenate streams#

 [5 rows x 34 columns]

 We show an exemplary sampling of eye, imu and concatenated data below.
-It can be seen that imu data has subsequent missing values which can in turn be interpolated
+It can be seen that the concatenated data is regularly sampled at the nominal sampling rate of IMU.

 [10]: